NomadicVampire/Mario-Game/README.md

 -> If you fall, then you die.
 -> If reach the end platform then you win.

-Technologies/Languages Used:
+Clone Canvas Boilerplate from : https://github.com/christopher4lis/canvas-boilerplate
-This game is built using JavaScript, HTML Canvas
+Then run command 'npm start' to run live server to enjoy game.

-Download Canvas Boilerplate from : https://github.com/christopher4lis/canvas-boilerplate
+Thank You !
 Happy Gaming !  ;)